Orientation: International Students

 When you enter the United States, you will need to clear Customs and Border Protection at your Port of Entry.
 Go to the US Department of Homeland Security’s website for an outline of the process.

 US Customs and Border Protection (CBP) issues electronic I-94 cards.
 All traveler information is entered electronically and paper I-94 cards are no longer issued.

-If you need an I-94 card to apply for benefits you can visit the CBP website to print out a paper copy of your I-94 to use in the application process.
-For example, you will need to print a paper I-94 card to apply for a Social Security number, driver’s license, state ID and to complete the I-9 packet required to work on campus.
+If you need an I-94 number to apply for benefits you can visit the CBP website to print out a paper copy of your I-94 to use in the application process.
+For example, you will need to print a paper I-94 print-out to apply for a Social Security number, driver’s license, state ID and to complete the I-9 packet required to work on campus.

 For more information, please visit the CBP website which describes the electronic I-94 card and instructions.

 I-94 Fact Sheet [PDF]